Chalarangelo/30-seconds-of-code/snippets/useDebounce.md

   - Uses `React.useState()` to maintain local state value.
 Required.
   - Uses `React.useEfect()` to watch for local state changes.
 Required.
 - To use set hook to variable.
 Demo below.
 - Pass a string `value` to the function.
 Required.
+If no value is provided the hook will return an empty string value.
 - Pass optional `delay` value to function.
 Set in miliseconds.
 Default is one second, or `1000`.
 - Returns a string `value` at a delay after final value change.